reevis279/Sustainable_Computing_LLM_Kamalika_Reema-s_Final_CMPM118_Project/Architecture.md

 2. Kamalika De

 Goals:
-We would like an application that can calculate the amount of water and power a query to an LLM model
+We would like to make an application that can calculate the amount of water and power an LLM model uses up while answering a query.
+Once we have made a program, we can make a UI to make the application easier for others to use.

 Technologies Used:
 AWS